Neha Dhupia on podcasts: ‘The stars are in your ears, the closest to your head they can ever get’

 The Varun Dhawan episode, for instance, has this bit about how his brother had once hit him for something ridiculous.
 It was a lot of fun listening to him and looking at him the way his audiences would.
 The interview showed me an incredibly sweet side of a sweet person and that was a big take-home for me.

-Perhaps there is a novelty and charm to the radio, which is missing when you are bombarded with images and videos on your screen.
+Perhaps there is a novelty and charm to streaming apps, which are missing when you are bombarded with images and videos on your screen.

 I agree.
 I am a huge Howard Stern fan and the way he would bring his favourite celebrities closer to their fans through the medium of the radio.
 The audio format has romanticism to it.
 It is way more distracting to watch your favourite celebrities on TV.
 You are looking at the chokers, the buttons, the hair, and not paying attention to what they are saying.